Leading a Good Discussion

 Comments in class or on Moodle can be in many forms, for example:

-• Follow up with a peer's comment by bringing in a relevant quote from a reading or moment from the film that illustrates the dynamic they're discussing.
+- Follow up with a peer's comment by bringing in a relevant moment from the film or quote from a reading that illustrates the dynamic they're discussing.

-• Start a conversation by describing a particular scene in a reading or film that struck you in relation to the other readings (this week or previous weeks).
+- Start a conversation by describing a particular scene in the film or reading that struck you in relation to the other readings (this week or previous weeks).

-• Respond to comments about authors' goals and voices with a thought about the film director's goals and voices.
+- Respond to comments about filmmakers' or authors' goals and voices with a thought about the film director's goals and voices.

 To Prep Discussion Questions for the Day:

 1) Start Preparing Early!
-Give yourself time to read and digest the assigned readings for that week, along with any supplementary and contextualizing materials you might want to add.
+Give yourself time to screen the film and read and digest the assigned readings for that week, along with any supplementary and contextualizing materials you might want to add.

-• Make sure your understanding of the theorists' arguments is well-situated in time and space (i.e., when was he or she writing? where did they do fieldwork? what part of the world and/or group is their main body of data based on? what other theorists are they most indebted to?
-What historical situations might be influencing his/her stances?).
+- Make sure your understanding of the filmmakers' and theorists' arguments is well-situated in time and space (i.e., when was the film made? when were authors writing?
+What historical situations might be influencing their stances?).

-• Sit down and ponder.
+- Sit down and ponder.
 This step is crucial, for out of it will come interesting and to the point discussion questions for the class.
 Make a time to consult with your discussion co-leader and brainstorm together.
-What do particular terms mean, anyway?
-How does their use of these terms compare with others we've read?
-How do we assess this argument?
-It's implications for that time? for us now?
-What are the writer's methods?
-What does an ethnographic case help us understand about sex and gender?

-2) Come up with five-six discussion questions for the class.
+2) Come up with four-five discussion questions (including the first one on a scene from the film) for the class.
 To make this more than just a rote exercise, give some thought to how people read and respond to questions.

-• Be a Balanced Critic.
-Devise one or two questions that get people to the heart of the theorists' arguments and their implications.
+- Be a Balanced Critic.
+Devise one or two questions that get people to the heart of the filmmakers' goals or the theorists' arguments and their implications.
 Good critique considers both the strong points (i.e., contributions to the field, strong evidence, amazing logic, excellent writing, evocative film-making) and weaknesses (i.e., weak evidence, faulty logic, racist assumptions)

 3) Send your discussion questions to the class via the Course Moodle Page.
 Give people time to consider them and possible responses.

-• Send Your Questions on Time!
-Your questions should get to the class by Sunday night for Tuesday's class, and by Wednesday afternoon for Thursday's class.
+- Send Your Questions on time!
+Your questions should get to the class by Sunday 8 pm.

 4) Be Prepared for Class!
 Arrive on time.
 Usually, I begin the class period with announcements and contextualizing comments, then I turn the discussion leadership over to you.

-• Devise a short speil that you and your co-leader deliver together in which you tell us such things as your general impressions, how the process went, how and why you came up with the questions, important contexts for the material.
+- Devise a short speil on your chosen film scene and other questions that you and your co-leader deliver together in which you tell us such things as your general impressions, how the process went, how and why you came up with the questions, important contexts for the material.

 5) Be an Attentive Facilitator.
 Good facilitators open the discussion to everyone and yet find ways to keep the discussion on track.
 You won't be completely on your own!
 Consider me a co-facilitator.